 Our experienced team includes surgeons who completed training (fellowships) in treating spine problems.
 This level of training enables us to deliver focused treatments that meet your unique needs.
 Whether it’s an injury or a congenital (present at birth) problem, you can count on us for effective care.

 - Fellowship-trained surgeons: Our spine surgeons completed fellowships in treating spine injuries and disorders, so we can help you achieve lasting pain relief.
 We also deliver sophisticated treatments that help people with spine problems such as stenosis, herniated disks, and scoliosis live their best life.

 - Broad range of treatment options: For common problems, such as lower back pain, you may find relief with nonsurgical treatments.
 Our physical medicine physicians (physiatrists) and primary care sports medicine physicians help many people get relief using injections and gentle activity.
 Find out more about primary care sports medicine.

-- Experienced team: Spine surgery requires a level of experience you’ll only find in programs such as AHN that perform a high number of procedures.
-Our experience from performing more than 500 spine surgeries each year translates to a high degree of accuracy so you can get much-needed relief.
+- Experienced team: Spine surgery requires a level of experience you’ll only find in programs such as AHN's that perform a high number of procedures.
+Count on much-need relief and a high degree or accuracy based on our experience from performing more than 500 spine surgeries each year.

 AHN is one of the few programs in western Pennsylvania using the EOS™ system for spinal imaging.
 This technology provides a 3-D, head-to-toe image of the spine from the standing position.
 These images enable physicians to examine problems and plan treatments with a level of precision not previously available.